 Defined terms used but not defined herein shall have the meaning given to them in the Prospectus.
 A copy of the Prospectus is available from the Company's website at www.lifesciencereit.co.uk.
+Please note this is no longer a live document and should therefore be referred to with caution.
+Where any information has been revised since publication of the Prospectus, references to the updated source are included within the disclosures below.

-Regulatory Reference Disclosure Requirement Disclosure or Location of Relevant Disclosure EU SFDR Article 6(1) Integration of sustainability risks into investment decisions, and results of the assessment of the likely impacts of sustainability risks on the returns of the AIF made available.
-Sustainability risks, as defined in the EU Sustainable Finance Disclosure Regulation, are integrated into investment decisions relating to the Company.
+EU SFDR Article Integr 6(1) susta inves and reasses inability risks into tment decisions, esults of the ssment of the likely Sustainability risks, as defined in the EU Sustainable Finance Disclosure Regulation, are integrated into investment decisions relating to the Company. risks ets of sustainability on the returns of the nade available.
 There is a risk that the future value of properties in the Company's portfolio may be adversely affected by issues of sustainability.
 The AIFM has systems in place to enable it to monitor and manage these risks as part of its overall approach to risk management.
 The AIFM has appointed the Investment Adviser, on behalf of the Company, to conduct due diligence and analysis on properties subject to potential acquisition.
 As part of the due diligence, the Investment Adviser will assess sustainability risks.
 These risks will be considered as part of the AIFM's oversight and assessment of proposed property acquisitions.
-Where appropriate, specialist consultants are engaged to evaluate the sustainable characteristics of properties as part of preacquisition due diligence, identifying risks to future financial performance.
+Where appropriate, specialist consultants are characteristics of properties as part of preacquisition due diligence, identifying risks to future financial performance.
 To the extent that this due diligence underestimates or fails to identify all applicable sustainability risks associated with the property in question, the Company may be exposed to liabilities that may not be covered by indemnities or insurance, or may be unable to obtain necessary permits or permissions, which may have a material adverse effect on the Company's profitability, its Net Asset Value and the price of the Ordinary Shares.